Link copied!

 Abwun d'bwashmaya — Our Father in heaven

-Teytey malkutakh — Your king's reign come
+Teytey malkutakh — Your reign come

 Nehwey sabyanakh — Let your will unfold